mrc-ide/icl-hbv/README.md

 # icl-hbv
-The HBV model developed at Imperial College London
+The HBV model developed at Imperial College London.